 As part of the integration, riders in Plymouth and Oxford will see the option to book a “Local Cab” on their Uber app, and upon requesting a ride, will be routed to the Autocab marketplace, which will pair it with an available operator.

-The routing to the Autocab marketplace will happen at the backend, with the booking interface continuing to be that of the Uber app, said the company.
+The company said that routing to the Autocab marketplace will happen at the backend, with the booking interface continuing to be that of the Uber app.

 Earlier, Britain’s Competition and Markets Authority (CMA) had cleared Uber’s takeover of Autocab after its initial investigation found the deal would not affect the taxi-booking market in the country.